 So in the end, which one to choose from the four mobile payment service providers?
 Before calling to sign up for any of these services, ask yourself this: what’s your projected average transaction volume per month?
 If you have that number, you have the right mPOS provider as well.

-Dutch reader may want to read: iZettle of Payleven of SumUp?
+Dutch readers may want to read: iZettle of Payleven of SumUp?